Lockheed Martin Space: Mergers and acquisitions

 The facility operated as GE Astro Space until it was sold to Martin Marietta in 1993.
 Then in 1995 it became part of the newly named Lockheed Martin following the Martin Marietta merger with the Lockheed.
 Soon after the merger, Lockheed Martin announced that the New Jersey facility would be closed.
+The New Jersey facility completed work on the in-process projects over the next few years, including the development of the Inmarsat 3 Series Spacecraft.
+Inmarsat used the latest spot-beam technology and higher power to supply voice and data communications services worldwide to mobile terminals as small as pocket-size messaging units on ships, aircraft and vehicles.

-The New Jersey facility completed work on the in-process projects over the next few years, transferring the majority of work to other Lockheed Martin facilities, including the heritage-Lockheed facility in Sunnyvale, California, and a newly built facility in Newtown, Pennsylvania.
+As the facility competed its backlog of ongoing commercial and government space projects some of the work was also transferred to other Lockheed Martin facilities, including the heritage-Lockheed facility in Sunnyvale, California, and a newly built facility in Newtown, Pennsylvania.
 The facility that began as RCA Astro Electronics closed for good in 1998.

-Lockheed Martin Space Systems is now headquartered in Denver, but still does considerable operations from Sunnyvale.
+Lockheed Martin Space Systems is headquartered in Denver, but still does considerable operations from Sunnyvale.
 Also located near Sunnyvale is the main office of Lockheed Martin's space research and development group, the Advanced Technology Center (ATC), formerly the Lockheed Palo Alto Research Laboratory (LPARL).

-On August 31, 2006, NASA selected Lockheed Martin Corp., based in Bethesda, Maryland, as the prime contractor to design, develop, and build Orion, U.S.-European spacecraft for a new generation of explorers.
-As of May 21, 2011, the Orion spacecraft is being developed for crewed missions to Moon and then to Mars.
+On 31 August 2006, NASA selected Lockheed Martin Corp., based in Bethesda, Maryland, as the prime contractor to design, develop, and build Orion, U.S.-European spacecraft for a new generation of explorers.
+As of 21 May 2011, the Orion spacecraft was being developed for crewed missions to Moon and then Mars.
 It will be launched by the Space Launch System.

 In November 2010, Lockheed Martin Space Systems was selected by NASA for consideration for potential contract awards for heavy lift launch vehicle system concepts, and propulsion technologies.

 In June 2014, the company was contracted by the United States Air Force on a fixed-price basis to build the fifth and sixth Geosynchronous Earth Orbit (GEO) satellites, known as GEO-5 and GEO-6, for the Space-Based Infrared System (SBIRS) at a cost of US$1.86 billion.